The brand was already there. We just organized the cult.

 The Proof

 The protest-sign campaign was greenlit and ready: free 12-ounce drip for anyone who showed up with a sign, tagged @moonwolftx, and showed the post at the counter.
 By noon on opening day, the line was still out the door.
 Richie pulled the paid campaign.
 The cult alone was enough.
-Week one: 905 transactions at a $10.33 average ticket.
+Twenty operating days later the floor numbers are in: 2,586 guests served at a $10.35 average ticket, and a single SKU — the Iced Latte — moved by roughly 37% of all guests (947 units).
+Saturday is the strongest day.
+Wednesday is the softest.
+One hundred percent dine-in (online ordering ships when Deliverect flips).
+Richie personally rang 98% of the register opening week.
 Tips opened at 19.8% — emotional-tip territory, not transactional.
-Retail was 40% of opening-day revenue and 31% of the week.
-Richie personally rang 98% of the register.
-Customers reviewed the merch unprompted alongside the coffee.
-"Burnt beans" surfaced in two unprompted reviews.
+"Burnt beans" surfaced in two unprompted opening-day reviews.
 The campaign that was supposed to activate a cult turned out to be redundant — because the cult was already there.

 01